Armatoor147/aws-gdpr-guard/docs/local.md

     - If using Git, always add `.env` to your `.gitignore` file.
     - For production, avoid `.env` files (use AWS Secrets Manager or SSM Parameter Store).

+- Make sure that the IAM user has S3 GetObject, ListObject (and PutObject if you upload the obfuscated data to S3).
 - Make sure that the `data_type` argument matches the data type and the file extension name of the S3 object in `file_to_obfuscate`.
+- Supported file types: csv, json, and parquet.
+Defaults to csv if not specified.